connexta/eve/README.md

   - **Grafana**: Takes screenshot of the current grafana dashboard executed by NodeJS grafana.js.

-- Custom Wallboards: Userse can navigate to wallboards customized to their project team or to the main TV wallboard.
+- Custom Wallboards: Users can navigate to wallboards customized to their project team or to the main TV wallboard.

 ## Setup